A Quick and Easy Fix for Blocked Sinks and Showers

 A blocked toilet can cause frustration and even embarrassment.
 Don’t worry!
 There are a few simple steps you can take to deal with the situation quickly and without having to call in a plumber.
-In this guide, we’ll walk you through what to do when your toilet is blocked.
+This guide will show you what to do if your toilet becomes blocked.

 Step 1: Stop Flushing